 For Haringey schools, this is significantly cheaper than the previous ‘top slice’ for school improvement services.

 Your school will receive an invoice for membership of HEP.
 Depending on the financial year for your school (which is different for maintained and academy schools), it is possible to pay at the beginning of the new financial year whether that is April or September.

 No. Consideration has been given to different levels of buy-in (e.g. silver, gold, platinum).
-However, buying into HEP is not a purely transactional offer and involves signing up to the principles of collaboration and openness which underpin a whole system improvement so all Haringey schools that buy in to HEP continue together towards excellence.
+However, buying into HEP is not a purely transactional offer and we want to work closely in partnership with member schools.
+Membership also means signing up to the principles of collaboration and openness which underpin a whole system improvement so all HEP schools continue together towards excellence.

 Yes.
 We want to work with schools who could benefit from HEP membership and buy into our vision and values.
 We aim to grow geographically to start with as we are serving connected communities and value the place-based approach to how we work.

 Yes, if you are a Haringey school.
 We have tried to strike a balance between supporting ongoing collaboration with non-HEP members in NLCs, whilst also recognising that the £10k annual NLC budgets are funded from HEP membership.
 As a result, we are encouraging NLCs to continue to engage with non-HEP member schools but to ensure these schools do not take decisions or benefit financially from the NLC.